How awesome is it to be living in a time when you can get paid to walk at your own pace and in your own free time?

 It’s good for people with bad knees, back problems, and a lot of internal health problems.

-With the apps I’ve listed above, you get paid to walk either with real cash or rewards.
+With the apps I’ve listed above, you can get paid to walk either with real cash or rewards.

 Who wouldn’t want that?